Karamvir-Bains/Scheduler/README.md

 When creating a new appointment, the user can enter any student name while the interviewer is chosen from a predefined list.
 The user can save the appointment and view the entire schedule of appointments on any day of the week.
 Appointments can also be edited or deleted.

 The front end of this project is built with React and makes requests to an API to fetch and store appointment data from a database.
+Also, WebSockets were used to allow for multi-client support.

 ## Interview Scheduler
 !["Screenshot of Interview Scheduler"](https://github.com/Karamvir-Bains/Scheduler/blob/master/docs/Interview%20Scheduler.gif)